Ferries from Holyhead to Ireland

 Holyhead to Ireland Ferries

-A ferry from Holyhead will take you and your car over to Ireland in just 2 hours if you choose the Dublin Swift from Irish Ferries or the fast ferry service to Dun Laoghaire that is operated by Stena during the summer months.
+A ferry from Holyhead will take you and your car over to Ireland in just 2 hours, if you choose the Dublin Swift from Irish Ferries.
+Or alternatively, the fast ferry service to Dun Laoghaire that is operated by Stena during the summer months.
 It won’t take much longer on the other larger ferries with the average sailing taking just 3 hours 15 minutes.

 Whatever Holyhead ferry you choose, you will be sailing on some of Europe’s largest, modern and best equipped car ferries.
-You will find a host of facilities on-board including restaurants, video and electronic games, children’s play area, large lounge bars and shops.
+You will find a host of facilities on-board including restaurants, video and electronic games.
+As well as children’s play areas, large lounge bars and shops.

 Alternative Routes – Try Sailing from Liverpool